Konstfack University of Arts, Crafts and Design

-Curatorial course for professionals in Arts, Crafts, Design & Architecture at Konstfack University of Arts in Stockholm.
+Curatorial course for professionals at Konstfack University of Arts, Crafts and Design in Stockholm.

 CuratorLab doesn’t have a fixed curriculum – every year it reinvents itself anew around a leading topic, followed by studio visits, seminars, lectures, and trips, co-organized together with the participants.
 CuratorLab is interested in expanding the ideas of curating and the curatorial beyond the exhibition format, and in dealing with the pertinent issues of our times.
 In the recent years we have worked on public programing with Tensta konsthall, f.ex. re-staging the Operaist Trial with the artist Rossella Biscotti, or co-editing a reader on love and revolution drawing on the legacy of a Bolshevik revolutionary Alexandra Kollontai together with artist Dora García and curator Maria Lind.
 CuratorLab is open to everybody with curiosity to challenge the new curatorial practices.
 We intend to built a group of participants with solid experience; a grounded interest and a sense of commitment in order to share a learning experience together.

 Guest lecturers: Maria Lind, Matteo Lucchetti, Judith Wielander